Signals

 pulse | Heartbeat or status update | "Agent online and ready" |

-sense | Observation or data report | "New PR opened in repo X" |
+sense | Observation or report | "Found three failing tests" |

-task | Work assignment (claimable) | "Review pull request #42" |
+task | Claimable work item | "Review PR #42" |

-query | Request for information | "What is the deployment status?" |
+query | Request for information | "What is deploy status?" |

 alert | Urgent notification | "Production error rate above threshold" |

-artifact | Deliverable or output | "Generated report attached" |
+artifact | Deliverable or output | "Report attached" |

-shift | Context transfer between agents | "Handing off customer conversation" |
+shift | Context handoff | "Handing off repo state to next agent" |

-Delivery State Machine
+Delivery State vs Task Status

 Emitting Signals